How Your Tooth Ache & Headache Are Related (2024 Health Guide)

 4) Sinusitis

-If you have a sinus infection or sinusitis, it can cause sinus headaches and may also lead to dental discomfort due to the proximity of the upper teeth to the sinus cavities.
+If you have a sinus infection or sinusitis, it can cause sinus headaches and may also lead to a secondary tooth ache headache due to the close proximity of the upper teeth to your inflamed sinus cavities.

 How to Find a Reputable Dental Professional to Help

-If you’re experiencing the misery of both a toothache and a headache, it’s crucial to seek help from a reputable dental professional who can diagnose and address the underlying issues.
+If you’re experiencing the misery of both a toothache and a headache—a debilitating tooth ache headache—it’s crucial to seek help from a reputable dental professional who can diagnose and address the underlying issues.
 Here are some steps to find the right dental care provider:

 Dr. McDowell